Healthy Weight and Your Child

 - Annual Diabetes Fair run by the Southern Tier Diabetes Coalition.

-- Project at cafeterias and vending machines at Guthrie to improve the healthiness of drinks and food offered; reducing the consumption of sugared drinks, and improving the nutritional value of food offered.
+- A project at cafeterias and vending machines at Guthrie to improve the healthiness of drinks and food offered; reducing the consumption of sugared drinks, and improving the nutritional value of food offered.

 - Healthy Kids Day offered annually by the Corning Community YMCA.